About TherapaJi

 I’m building the bridge.

-Through community networks, podcast conversations, and culture-first toolkits, TherapaJi creates the trust layer that connects our people to the support they actually need — without the extra explaining.
+Through community networks, podcast conversations, culture-first toolkits, and a curated directory of therapists who speak our language — TherapaJi connects our people to the support they actually need.
+Without the extra explaining.

 The Ecosystem